stackworx/formik-mui/README.md

 ## Goals

-- Convenience: This project containis mostly the tedious wrapper code needed to convert the formik field props to Material UI shapes.
+- Convenience: This project contains mostly the tedious wrapper code needed to convert the formik field props to Material UI shapes.
 Which is why certain assumptions are made (See below).
 The mapping functions are exported so you can build on top of them for more specialized behavior

-### Form Behaviour Assumptions
+### Form Behavior Assumptions

 - Errors are only displayed on touched/dirty fields
 - Fields are disabled during submission